What’s it like working full-time and being a blogger?

 Hi, I’m Louisa!
 I help people organize their time in order to avoid burnout and live a meaningful life.

 My approach to this comes from my own journey.
 I am the General Manager of a major non-profit regional theater.
 I am passionate about my career and have always taken it very seriously.
-I studied it in undergrad, I had an internship lined up right after college, and I went to graduate school at the Yale School of Drama to fully learn my profession.
+In undergrad, I studied it, had an internship lined up right after college, and I went to graduate school at the Yale School of Drama to fully learn my profession.

 👉🏽 RELATED POST: Should I follow my dreams or be realistic?

 I started to feel like it wasn’t enough